INKOVEMA Podcast „Well through time“

 Summary of content

-In this episode of the podcast „Gut durch die Zeit“, I discuss current judicial policy and the challenges of judicial and extrajudicial dispute resolution with Ms Stefanie Otte, President of the Higher Regional Court of Celle.
-This time we are not in the studio, but in the impressive building of the Higher Regional Court of Celle, which gives the discussions a special dimension :-).
+In the current episode of the podcast „Gut durch die Zeit“ I have a conversation with Mrs Stefanie Otte, President of the Higher Regional Court of Celle, about the current developments in justice policy and the Challenges of dispute resolution in and out of court.
+This time we didn't meet in the studio, but in the impressive building of the Higher Regional Court of Celle, which gave our dialogue a special touch.

-Mrs Otte has a fascinating Proposal for a standardised nationwide online justice portal developed.
-We talk about how this portal is not only a Digital interface for citizens but also to promote acceptance of the justice system in general.
-At a time when digital visibility is becoming increasingly important, it emphasises the need for the judiciary to be present in a modern, digitalised society.
-This includes questions about the modernisation of the justice system and how such a portal could improve the provision of information about rights and obligations.
+Mrs Otte presents an innovative Proposal for a standardised nationwide online justice portal.
+We discuss how this portal can not only serve as a digital point of contact for citizens, but also help to strengthen trust in the justice system as a whole.
+At a time when digital presence is becoming increasingly important, it emphasises the importance of the judiciary being present in a modern, digitalised society.
+This includes considerations on modernising the justice system and improving the provision of information on rights and obligations.

-One of Mrs Otte's main concerns is to increase public acceptance of the courts.
-She addresses the issue of the decline in the number of lawsuits; fewer lawsuits could be a sign of a deeper problem in the perception of the judiciary.
-She argues that although not every conflict needs to be resolved in court, the judiciary still plays a fundamental role in the rule of law.
-The proposed online portal should help to show citizens their options in advance, not just at the last moment when going to court seems unavoidable.
+One of Mrs Otte's main concerns is to strengthen the public's trust in the courts.
+She also addresses the problem of the declining number of lawsuits; a lower volume of lawsuits could indicate more profound problems in the perception of the judiciary.
+She argues that not every conflict needs to be resolved in court, but that the judiciary plays a fundamental role in the rule of law.
+The planned online portal should help to show citizens their options for action at an early stage before going to court becomes unavoidable.

-We are continuing to discuss how the planned portal Various stages of conflict resolution integrated - from Information retrieval up to concrete Instructions on alternative dispute resolution procedures.
-Mrs Otte emphasises the Need to recognise mediation and court proceedings not as competing but as complementary systems to consider.
+We go on to discuss how the planned portal will integrate different stages of conflict resolution - from information gathering to concrete recommendations for alternative dispute resolution procedures.
+Ms Otte emphasises the importance of viewing mediation and court proceedings not as competing but as complementary systems.
 She is convinced that a dialogue-based exchange between the disciplines leads to better solutions.

-Another point we are addressing is the role of mediators and the opportunity to improve legal access in the digital space.
-Ms Otte's vision is to create a comprehensive network that not only gives citizens access to judicial solutions, but also shows them alternative ways of resolving conflicts - be it mediation, arbitration or other procedures.
+Another aspect we are addressing is the role of mediators and the possibility of improving access to justice in the digital space.
+Mrs Otte's vision is to create a comprehensive network that not only gives citizens access to judicial solutions, but also shows them alternative ways of resolving conflicts - whether through mediation, arbitration or other procedures.

-We conclude with the consideration that such a far-reaching initiative requires a requires a comprehensive dialogue between all parties involved.
+Finally, we emphasise that such a comprehensive initiative requires a broad dialogue between all stakeholders.
 This includes feedback from former members of the judiciary, mediators and citizens in order to design a portal that meets the real needs of society.
-Mrs Otter calls on all interested parties to actively participate in this discussion and contribute their perspectives.
-In this way, we can work together on an overarching understanding of justice and conflict resolution that is of benefit to everyone involved.
+Mrs Otte encourages all interested parties to actively participate in this discussion and contribute their perspectives.
+This is the only way we can work together to develop a comprehensive understanding of justice and conflict resolution that will benefit everyone involved.

 Complete transcription